 “Every lie we tell incurs a debt to the truth.
 Sooner or later that debt is paid.”

 Once I finished Chernobyl I decided to watch another hard hitting, wildly popular, gritty drama - Love Island.
 I’d managed to avoid it for 4 series but finally was compelled to see what all the fuss was about.
-It’s a cultural phenomenon after all.
+It is a cultural phenomenon after all.
 I wanted to not like it.
 Now I’m hooked.
-It’s fucking fascinating.
-I mean, it’s different to Chernobyl, but in some way is lifts the lid on lies and the madness of humans in as powerful a way.
+It’s kind of fascinating.
+I mean, it’s different to Chernobyl, but in some ways it lifts the lid on lies and the madness of humans in as powerful a way.
 What it does so well is display the utter insanity and irrationality that love, attraction, and our desire to be wanted can bring about.
 There are lies all over the place.
 Sometimes overt; obvious; manipulative.
 And there are lies that just come out to avoid a more difficult conversation.
 It’s just easier, in the moment, to lie sometimes.
 But mostly the lies take the form of the mad stories we tell ourselves.
 About who we are, what we think we want, and what’s actually happening.
 And Love Island has all those kinds of lies in droves.
 It’s like a microcosmic window into the insanity I’ve felt in so many romantic situations.
 People in Love Island fall in love in like 3 hours.
 They actually describe themselves as being ‘in love’ with someone they met today.
 Watching from the outside that is obviously mental.
 But I’ve been there.
 I know what they mean.
 But really it’s a lie - sort of.
 Not a malicious one.
 It’s more of a fantasy.
 An illusion.
+Hopeful self-deception.
 They’re lying to themselves.
 Who are you falling in love with when you fall in love with someone you’ve just met?
 You’re not in love with that person.
 You have no idea who they are.
 You’re in love with a fantasy.
 A projection of your own mind.

 It takes years, not hours, to get to know someone.
 And years to drop your own guard enough to let someone actually see you.
 The real you.
 The you you don’t even know.
 I’ve been trying to get to know myself all my life and I still have no real idea who I am.